promanenko/gigaspaces-sbp-jekyll/storm-integration.markdown

 Step 5.
 Build the project by running `mvn clean install`

-## Deploying in the development environment
+## Deploying in the Development Environment

 Step 1.
 Follow this [documentation](https://storm.incubator.apache.org/documentation/Setting-up-a-Storm-cluster.html) to install and run Zookeeper, Nimbus, Supervisor and optionally Storm UI.